uic-cs418/cs418-project-slamming-squad-1/ML_TEXT/README.md

 # Update log

 v.
+1.0:
-1.0: Initial build. kNN, SVM and Neural Network are included.
+Initial build. kNN, SVM and Neural Network are included.

+v.
+1.1:
+Added new feature: Regression models.
+Available in Settings.
+Added new feature: Limiting Max Features.
+Available in Settings.
+Added new feature: Preload feature matrix from last run if same data.